venamvalikudhu/cbaAPIAssesment/README.md

 # TestRun
 1. Trigger either "testng_Regression" or "testng_smoke" XML based on the need.
-2. When running the pom.xml please use the command "mvn test -Dsurefire.suiteXmlFile=<testngXMLName>"
+2. When running the pom.xml please use the command "mvn test -Dsurefire.suiteXmlFile= {testngXMLName} "
 3. To Trigger from CI please use Jenkins
 * Have Jenkins installed on your machine
 * Click New item -> Enter item name